DataDog/integrations-core/docs/dev/README.md

 * Reading the documentation about setting up an [OAuth 2.0 client for API-based integrations][9] and creating [API-based integrations][1].
 * Reading the documentation about creating [Agent-based integrations][2].

-For more information about sell a Datadog integration, see [Build a Marketplace Offering][4].
+For more information about selling a Datadog integration or other type of offering, see [Build a Marketplace Offering][4].

 ## Further reading